buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_MotorConnectionTypeCommon.md

+# Pset_MotorConnectionTypeCommon

 Common properties for motor connections.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.